 Portfolio Program in Nonprofit Studies

-- Community and Professional Development Opportunities: students attend social events with graduate colleagues and alumni who share a passion for the nonprofit sector, including colloquia, lectures, workshops, and other opportunities for networking and developing professional skills.
+- Community and Professional Development Opportunities: meet colleagues who share a passion for the nonprofit sector at social events, lectures, workshops, and colloquia.

 - Cross-disciplinary Learning with a focus in Nonprofit Studies: students may take courses outside their home department on the approved course list, such as in Social Work, Business, Communication, Community and Regional Planning, Sociology and Information.